GKRadar/php-sdk/README.md

 Before creating a pull request, squash your commits into a single commit.

 Add the comments where needed, and provide ample explanation in the commit message.

-Please, go to [http://www.giftkoeder-radar.com](http://www.giftkoeder-radar.com) for more documentation and further information.